Bless Me, Ultima: Characters

 Ultima's Owl – Embodies Ultima's soul, the power of her mysticism, and her life force.
 The song the owl sings softly outside Antonio's window at night indicates Ultima's presence and magical protection in Antonio's life.
 Ultima's owl scratches Tenorio's eye out as he stands in Gabriel's doorway and demands the right to take Ultima away from Gabriel's house.
 By the end of the novel Tenorio has figured out the connection between Ultima and her owl.
 By killing Ultima's owl, Tenorio destroys Ultima's soul and life force, which leads quickly to her death.
 Antonio takes on the responsibility of burying the owl and realizes that he is really burying Ultima.

 Lupito – A war veteran who has post-traumatic stress disorder.
 After Lupito murders the local sheriff in one of his deranged moments, he is killed by the sheriff and his posse as young Antonio looks on from his hiding place on the banks of the river.
 Lupito's violent death provides the catalyst for Antonio's serious moral and religious questioning.

 "Lucas Luna" – Antonio's uncle, who gets cursed by the Trementina sisters when he tries to stop them from practicing black magic.
 As a result, he gets so sick that Ultima is summoned to cure him.
 She concocts a potion of herbs, water, and kerosene as a purgative and uses Antonio's innocence as a mediator to effect the cure.

-Narciso – Although known as the town drunk, Narciso cuts a large, strong figure of a man.
-Narciso and Gabriel are good friends because they share a deep and passionate love for the llano.
-Narciso has a deep abiding loyalty and love for Ultima because of her extraordinary efforts to save his young wife who had succumbed to an epidemic that struck the town.
-Narciso demonstrates a strong appreciation for the richness of the earth —his garden is a lush masterpiece full of sweet vegetables and fruits.
-Tenorio kills him as he is on his way to warn Ultima that Tenorio is after her.
-As he lies dying in Antonio's arms, he asks Antonio to give him a blessing.
+Narciso is known as the town drunk, though he is physically large and strong.
+He and Gabriel are friends who share an interest in the llano.
+Narciso is loyal to Ultima because she saved his young wife during an epidemic in the town.
+Narciso maintains a garden of vegetables and fruits.
+Tenorio kills him while he is traveling to warn Ultima of Tenorio's intentions.
+As he dies in Antonio's arms, Narciso asks Antonio to bless him.

 Téllez – One of Gabriel's friends.
 He challenges Tenorio when Tenorio speaks badly of Ultima.
 Not long afterward, a curse is laid on his home.
 Ultima agrees to lift the curse, explaining that Téllez's grandfather once hanged three Comanche Indians for raiding his flocks.
 Ultima performs a Comanche funeral ceremony on Téllez's land, and ghosts cease to haunt his home.